5 Tips for Managing Costs in the Cloud

 4. Re-architect to take advantage of Cloud Technologies

 The biggest savings come when you take advantage of Cloud Technologies.
-In NephōSec’s last article, Shay Scarberry talked about Developing Software in a Cloud Centric World.
-This is a great article that talks about how software development has changed because of the cloud.
+NephōSec’s article about Developing Software in a Cloud Centric World talks about how software development has changed because of the cloud.
 Embracing cloud technology rather than lifting and shifting your applications can help you save maintenance time and money.

 5. Keep it up!